How to Calculate Income Tax on Salary in Bangladesh

 Net Pay1,382,000

-In this example, the employee’s total gross pay is 1,400,000 BDT, with an Advance Income Tax (AIT) of 18,000 BDT deducted at the source, leaving a net pay of 1,382,000 BDT.
+In this example, the employee’s total gross pay is 1,400,000 BDT, with an Advance Income Tax of 18,000 BDT deducted at source.
+The net pay becomes 1,382,000 BDT.

 Step 1: Determine Tax-Free Income